calebhearth/fx/README.md

 ## Cool, but what if I need to change that view?

-Here's where Scenic really shines.
+Here's where f(x) really shines.
 Run that same view generator once more:

 ```sh
 $ rails generate scenic:view search_results